siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Update

-Update store query can be used to update selected attributes stored in a table based on a condition.
+The `UPDATE` store query updates selected attributes stored in a specific table, based on a given condition.
 **Syntax**

 ```sql